Field Theoretical Study of Disorder in Non-Hermitian Topological Models

-The recent spark of interest for non-Hermitian Hamiltonians arose when it was realized that a class of models allowed for an extension of the topological classification based on protecting symmetries, which exists in the Hermitian case \cite{AltZNB,Gong2018,edgestatesnh,toponumber2D,geomeaninghalfint, NHchernbands}.
+The recent spark of interest for non-Hermitian Hamiltonians arose when it was realized that a class of models allowed for an extension of the topological classification based on protecting symmetries, which exists in the Hermitian case \cite{AltZNB,Gong2018,edgestatesnh,toponumber2D,geomeaninghalfint, NHchernbands, PeriodicTableNHSYM}.
 There exist several differences between the Hermitian and non-Hermitian classifications.
 For example, the bulk-boundary correspondence usually breaks down for non-Hermitian topological phases, and has to be replaced by a more appropriate measure of boundary phenomena, such as biorthogonal polarization \cite{Kunst2018}, or through a non-Bloch bulk-boundary correspondence \cite{Kunst,LonghiNBPTNHSE,AnatomyLee}.
-This occurs because the spectra of systems with periodic and open boundary conditions are very different.
-Furthermore, many models exhibit the non-Hermitian skin-effect, which manifests itself as an accumulation of modes on one boundary of the system, which pile up uncontrollably in the thermodynamic limit \cite{TopoOriginNHSE}.
+Furthermore, many models exhibit the non-Hermitian skin-effect \cite{NHBMTP,Okuma2020}.
 In addition, a recent study of the critical behaviour of topological phase transitions in non-Hermitian models has revealed unconventional scaling exponents, suggesting that these systems lie in different universality classes than their Hermitian counterparts \cite{Rodrigo}.\\ In this Letter, we provide a method to study the effect of disorder on the strictly non-Hermitian topological characterisations of these systems.
-Our framework is valid for systems that exhibit a band closing at one or more points in the Brioullin zone, and hence the minimal models required for our study are two-band models.
+Our framework is valid for systems that exhibit a band closing that changes the topology from a line-gap to a point-gap.
 We develop a systematic method to implement disorder by extending the discrete system to its continuous description around the band-closing point characterising the topological phase transitions.
-We start our study by considering a general, discrete two-band model around the critical point at which the gap closes, and write its continuous version.
+We start our study by considering a general, discrete two-band model around the critical point, and write its continuous version.
 This provides us with a (1+1) dimensional field theory, which only behaves properly after selecting a single frequency component of the temporal part, as proposed by Kawabata et al.~\cite{TFTKawabata2021}.
-The effective (1+0) dimensional theory turns out to be topological when coupled to a gauge field, with an effective action that is given by $S_\text{eff}[A]=\mathcal{W}(E)\int dx A(x)$, where $\mathcal{W}(E)$ is the winding of the complex energy around some point $E$.
+The effective (1+0) dimensional theory turns out to be topological when coupled to a gauge field.
 We then introduce disorder and investigate it perturbatively.
 The procedure is applied to the non-Hermitian SSH model and a non-Hermitian $s$-wave superconductor.
 The results are compared with numerical calculations of the discrete models.
-We find that disorder may drive a transition from a topological to a trivial phase when it is about four times the natural energy scale of the model.
-This seems to be an universal feature, that occurs for the two models investigated here. \paragraph*{Topological Field Theory of Two-Band Models.} In the case of non-Hermitian systems, there is a distinction between point gaps and line gaps.
-The minimal model that features line gap closings requires two complex energy bands.
-To this end, we must set out to study tight-binding Hamiltonians of the form
+We find that strong disorder drives the system from a topological to a trivial phase in the same way. \paragraph*{Topological Field Theory of Two-Band Models.} We consider Hamiltonians of the form